reselbob/wisesayings/README.md

 This is a small Node.js web server application that emits a wise saying on demand via HTTP

 Also, this repo has an example that allows Wise Saying to be run as a Kubernetes deployment and service.

-The Kubernetes deployment and service is to be found in
+The Kubernetes deployment and service are to be found in

 `./k8s`